ehrpg/qstar/docs/crisis.md

 The character with the highest result acts first.
 Once every character has acted, a new **turn** begins.

-If two or more characters have rolled the same result the character with the higher [Intelligence](/character#intelligence-in) acts first.
-If they have the same [Intelligence](/character#intelligence-in) score the character with the higher [Speed](/character#speed-sp) acts first.
-If there is still a tie roll again.
+If two or more characters have rolled the same result roll again.
+The characters retain their original roll, but rolls to resolve the conflict change the turn order.

 !!! summary "[Turn Order](#turn-order)"
     <div class="formula formula-top formula-bottom">